viragumathe5/docs/.github/pull_request_template.md

 ## PR Checklist

-- [ ] The PR title follows our guidelines: https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md#commit-messages.
+- [ x] The PR title follows our guidelines: https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md#commit-messages.
 - [ ] If there is an issue related with this PR, point it out here.

 ## What is the current state of the documentation article?